MichaIng/DietPi-Docs/docs/hardware-supported_sbc.md

 The VirtualBox virtual machine is great for those occasions where SBC performance just isn't enough.
 Run one of these on any x86_64 PC/server and still get the same great DietPi features and experience.

-### HyperV (community image)
+### Hyper-V (community image)
-The HyperV virtual machine is great for those occasions where SBC performance just isn't enough.
+The Hyper-V virtual machine is great for those occasions where SBC performance just isn't enough.
 Run one of these on any x86_64 PC/server and still get the same great DietPi features and experience.

 <div class="md-typeset__table">
     <table>
         <thead>
             <tr>
-                <th align="left" ><strong>Product</strong></th>
+                <th align="left"><strong>Product</strong></th>
                 <th align="left"><strong>Description</strong></th>
             </tr>
         </thead>